 Take the time to do your research, scour the Internet, and watch plenty of YouTube videos.

-If you have a dealer close-by, go and kick the proverbial tires.
+If you have a dealer nearby, go and kick the proverbial tires.
 There are even plenty of independent bass boat dealers that are happy to take you for a quick test drive if water is close-by.

 For a complete rundown on whether fiberglass or aluminum is the better choice for you, read this article.